-Starting January 1, 2018, Senate Bill 190 (SB 190) prohibits counties from charging fees to parents and guardians for their children’s detention, representation by counsel, electronic monitoring, probation supervision, and drug testing in the juvenile system.
+Starting January 1, 2018, Senate Bill 190 (SB 190) prohibits counties from charging fees assessed to parents and guardians for their children’s detention, representation by counsel, electronic monitoring, probation, supervision, and drug testing in the juvenile system.

-In our forthcoming report, we present key findings regarding the implementation of SB 190 and the status of juvenile fee reform in California.
-Some highlights include:
+In a 2019 report, we presented key findings regarding the implementation of SB 190.

 See the interactive chart below for details about juvenile fee collection in each county, including the county’s collection status, the dollar amounts relieved or still under active collection, and the associated number of accounts.